 What has been your journey since finishing your course?
 Briefly outline your career path prior to your current role.

 I was already working full time in the sector when I began my Master’s degree with Deakin.
 I funded much of my degree through grants from the Alberta Museums Association and some support from my then-employer, TELUS World of Science – Calgary (now TELUS Spark).
-Following my degree, I was able to secure a position as Collections Management Advisor at the University of Alberta Museums and Collections Services.
-In that role I was able to work with 29 academic collections, which included materials of all types: herbarium sheets, zoological specimens, works of art, classical-era artefacts, archaeology, musical instruments, and more.
+Following my degree, I was able to secure a position as Collections Management Advisor where I was able to work with 29 academic collections, which included materials of all types: herbarium sheets, zoological specimens, works of art, classical-era artefacts, archaeology, musical instruments, and more.

 Since 2014 I have been the Manager, Art Collections for the Government of Alberta and Alberta Foundation for the Arts.
 I provide strategic and operational leadership for the development, documentation, care, and access to all Government of Alberta art collections in alignment with the Alberta Foundation for the Arts (AFA) Act, and the ministry’s business plan.
 The scope of the position includes oversight of the management of multiple acquisition, placement, loan, and exhibition programs; works with multiple external stakeholders to advance collection priorities; and, ensures the continued Category ‘A’ Designation by the Department of Canadian Heritage.
 The Director maintains the currency of the Collection Development Plan, to guide the exhibition and curation of the collections, and the annual Collection Management Plan, to guide collection management and preservation.